cak-17/cak-17/README.md

   Looking for help, collabs, share or just a chat about:
   - Python, Django;
-  - HTML5, CSS, JavaScript;
+  - HTML5, CSS, JavaScript, React/Redux;
-  - Swift, XCode;

   How to reach me -> tg: [@cak_17](https://t.me/cak_17)

-  <em>/ Musician turned hobbyist programmer thanks to Covid,
+  <em>/ Musician turned programmer thanks to Covid,
     I guess reskilling is the new black. /</em>